A Stock Pose about a physically-forced smile. This takes on 2 forms:

 - An extremely dark variation of this occurs in the 2003 commercial for Universal's Halloween Horror Nights.
 In the commercial, the icon of that year, The Director, forces a terrified jester to smile by impaling two hooks into each of his cheeks and then pulling said hooks upwards.
 The jester's real emotions are made very clear when a close-up shot shows a single tear coming out of his eye.
 Here's the link to the commercial for anyone that's feeling up to watching it.

-- Grisaia no Kajitsu: Though we doesn't get to see it, protagonist Yuuji does this to himself in Michiru's route when Yumiko questions him about the frightening expression on his face.
+- The Fruit of Grisaia: Though we doesn't get to see it, protagonist Yuuji does this to himself in Michiru's route when Yumiko questions him about the frightening expression on his face.
 Since he was just lost in tought he tries to reassure her this way.

 - Inverted in one Sandra on the Rocks strip, where Sandra, after smiling all day on a modelling gig, goes on a "smile-free dinner" with Pierre.